Migreeni ja siihen liittyvät sairausverkostot

 Conclusions

-Migraine patients have a broader and more diverse range of morbidity than controls.
+Migraine patients have broader and more diverse morbidity than controls.

-• This is not explained by individual comorbidities, but by the overall effect of migraine on the body.
+• This cannot be explained by individual comorbidities but by the comprehensive impact of migraine on the body.

-• Symptom clusters are often manifestations of migraine, not separate diseases.
+• Symptom complexes are often manifestations of migraine, not separate diseases.

-• For example, irritable bowel syndrome and sleep disorders are very common in migraine sufferers.
+• For example, intestinal sensitivity and sleep disorders are very common in migraine patients.

-Migraine is therefore a broad entity, the treatment of which should take into account all related symptoms and diseases - not just the headache.
+Migraine is therefore a broad entity, and its treatment should consider all associated symptoms and diseases – not just headaches.

 Summary

-Migraine is associated with a multifaceted morbidity that affects mood, sleep, respiratory and digestive systems, highlighting the need to understand migraine holistically and provide holistic treatments.
+Migraine is associated with diverse morbidity, affecting mood, sleep, the respiratory system, and digestion.
+This highlights the need to understand migraine as a whole and to provide comprehensive treatment methods.

 A disease network describes the connections between different diseases and symptoms.
-In migraine patients, these networks are larger and more complex than in controls.
+In migraine patients, these networks are broader and more complex than in controls.

-2. What diseases are most commonly associated with migraine?
+2. Which diseases are most commonly associated with migraine?

-Depression, anxiety, sleep disorders, digestive symptoms, respiratory infections and musculoskeletal disorders.
+Depression, anxiety, sleep disorders, digestive symptoms, respiratory infections, and musculoskeletal diseases.

-Migraine is associated with complex interactions between the nervous, vascular, and immune systems, which can affect many different organ systems.
+Migraine is linked to complex interactions of the nervous system, blood vessels, and immune system, which can be reflected in many different organ systems.

 4. How should migraine treatment be organized?

-Treatment requires a holistic approach that also takes into account associated diseases – not just the headache.
+Treatment requires a holistic approach that also considers comorbidities – not just headaches.

 Back to blog